yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/create-admin-user.md

 - Confirm the user agreement.
 - Click **Register**.

-You are now redirected to the login page located at `http://<yugabyteplatform-host-ip>/login`.
-This page allows you to login to Yugabyte Platform using your new credentials.
+You are now redirected to the login page located at `http://<yugabydbanywhere-host-ip>/login`.
+This page allows you to login to YugabyteDB Anywhere using your new credentials.

 Once logged in, you may change the information related to your account by clicking **User > User Profile** at the top right.